Guru Nanak Sikh Comics volume 2 cover with the guru standing and squeezing two pieces of bread. One is oozing milk and the other is oozing blood.

 Shipping calculated at checkout.

-This is the second volume in a series of four books.
+This is the second volume in a series of FIVE books.
 It covers majority of Guru Nanak's first udasi, or extended travel, to eastern parts of India.

 Some of the episodes in this book: